 Adding The Records Yourself

-Once you have reached the step in Feathr where you can download the .csv domain records (instructions here and here), and you are responsible for adding them yourself, you will need to log in to your domain registrar, locate the correct place to enter the records, enter them, and save.
+If you are responsible for adding domain records yourself, you will need to download the domain records found at the bottom of the last step of the Feathr domain wizard, then log in to your domain registrar, locate the correct place to enter the records, enter them, and save.

 Because those steps differ slightly for every domain registrar, and because there are so many domain registrars, it is impossible for us to provide detailed instructions for each.
 We can, however, offer pointers.